 However, the wave only activates when the swell comes from the south/southwest direction and it is best in pure low tide.

-The swells are more common in the rainy season, months May – November.
-It’s a very gentle wave and only gets to about 1-2 feet, so not good for shortboards.
+The swells are more common in the rainy season, months May – November, particularly May and July.
+It’s a very gentle wave and only gets to about 2-3 feet with long, open waves.

 Visit Playa Iguanita Beach